Urigo/graphql-modules/website/docs/essentials/type-safety.md

 sidebar_label: Type Safety
 ---

-In your are using TypeScript, and you wish to get a better integration for GraphQL and TypeScript while writing your API and resolvers, we have a few tools that might make it simple for you.
+If you are using TypeScript, and you wish to get a better integration for GraphQL and TypeScript while writing your API and resolvers, we have a few tools that might make it simple for you.

 ## Using Context type